programmiersportgruppe/docufier/README.md

 [![Build Status](https://travis-ci.org/programmiersportgruppe/docufier.svg?branch=master)](https://travis-ci.org/programmiersportgruppe/docufier)

-Docufier is here so fulfil the age old promise that your tests can be used as documentation.
+Docufier is here to fulfil the age-old promise that your tests can be used as documentation.

 It turns doc-commented JUnit test cases into markdown files, that